boscoh/jolecule/README.md

 # jolecule - WebGL viewer for proteins/DNA with annotated views

-Jolecule is a WebGL protein viewer for proteins and DNA with an interface that also works well on touch interfaces.
+Jolecule is a WebGL viewer for proteins and DNA, with an interface that also works well on touch interfaces.
 The viewer has views and animated slide-show as a core feature.

 The core jolecule package is a javascript module that can display PDB structures in a web-browser.

-There are several ways that you can use Jolecule:
+However, jolecule has been configured to allow usage in several ways:

 0. On the website <http://jolecule.com>
 1. As a native desktop electron app